 For some crazy reason I decided to move back up to Arcata (most of us transplants have a love-hate relationship with Humboldt County), where I worked at the College of the Redwoods library and earned my Master’s of Library and Information Science degree from San Jose State University (online, of course).
 When I finished my degree and came back to work at HSU, it was quite a shock- a lot had changed and yet a lot had really stayed the same.
 A lot of things looked different (College Creek used to be a muddy soccer field), but a lot of it hadn’t changed at all (like the cinder-block structure I called home in 1995 named Sunset Hall).
 It’s still a little weird to be back- I can’t say that when I was an undergrad that I ever thought I’d end up as a Librarian at HSU.
 Growing up in a city, I still miss many of the things that I grew up with and try to take trips often enough to the Bay Area to stay connected to that part of me.
 I don’t run much anymore, but am a cyclist and still pound out noise on my guitar from time to time.
 I also really like computer programming (primarily for the web) and love being a librarian because that means that I’m constantly learning new things.

 My main research interests are figuring out how best to teach people to find information, how to design systems to connect people to information and how to create learning communities that are open to exploration and are welcoming to diverse ideas and people.
-My other areas of interest are varied and change from day-to-day but include: privacy and security on the web, #notyourmascot
+My other areas of interest are varied and change from day-to-day but include: whiteness and white privilege, privacy and security on the web, #notyourmascot

 , bike mechanics and engineering, anarchist/nihilist/situationist philosophy and history, critical and anarchist pedagogy, metaliteracy, web literacy, haiku poetry and translation, lockpicking and the history of punk music.
 I like learning, so if you have something to teach or share with me- get in touch!